BIRDSgroup/InterTissueDC/README.md

 ## Dependencies

 See requirements.txt file for the list of dependencies.

-Setup everything by executing src/main/scripts/libraries.R
+Go to src/main/scripts/libraries.R.
+Change working directory in line 3.
+Soruce the script to install, and load all the necessary packages.

 ### run_code.md